Murder of Dariush Mehrjui

 On October 15, 2023, Iranian filmmaker Dariush Mehrjui and his wife, actress Vahideh Mohammadifar, were fatally stabbed by an unknown assailant at their residence at Zibadasht, near the city of Karaj.
 The couple were pronounced dead at the scene.
 The motive for the attack was not clear, but some speculated that it could be related to Mehrjui's controversial films or his criticism of the Iranian government.
-Mehrjui is regarded as one of the pioneers of the Iranian New Wave cinema and has won several international awards for his works.
+Mehrjui is regarded as one of the pioneers of the Iranian New Wave and has won several international awards for his works.
 He has also faced censorship and harassment from the authorities for his social and political themes.
 Mohammadifar is also a prominent actress who has appeared in many of Mehrjui's films as well as other Iranian productions.

 Murder

 Mehrjui's daughter discovered the bodies when she visited her parents.
 The couple's bodies were in their house, with Vahideh's head almost severed.